fridays/next-routes/README.md

 #### Href support ####

-If you prefer to use `href` our `route` and `params`, simply use the `href` prop. href would be matched to its route and params.
+If you prefer to use `href` instead of `route` and `params`, simply use the `href` prop.
+The href would be matched to its route and params.
 However, you need to configure the `origin` option when instantiating nextRoute for SSR.

 ```jsx
 // server.js